cdk-patterns/serverless/README.md

   The [operational excellence pillar](https://d1.awsstatic.com/whitepapers/architecture/AWS-Serverless-Applications-Lens.pdf#page=28) includes the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.

   #### [The X-Ray Tracer](the-xray-tracer/README.md)
-  A system with X-Ray enabled containing API Gateway, Lambda, DynamoDB, External HTTP calls, SNS and SQS
+  Learn about using AWS X-Ray for tracing events through your system.
+This pattern has X-Ray enabled on API Gateway, Lambda, DynamoDB, External HTTP calls, SNS and SQS

   ![Architecture](the-xray-tracer/img/arch.png)

 <br /><hr /><br />